 curated by Diego Sileo

-From 10 April to 13 June 2020 PAC Padiglione d’Arte Contemporanea in Milano presents the first Italian solo exhibition by Tania Bruguera, an artist and activist whose performances and installations examine political power structures and the ways in which art can be applied to everyday political life.
+PAC Padiglione d’Arte Contemporanea presents the first Italian solo exhibition by Tania Bruguera, an artist and activist whose performances and installations examine political power structures and the ways in which art can be applied to everyday political life.

 Granted with many honours, including the Robert Rauschenberg Award, a Prince Claus Fund Laureate and a Guggenheim Fellowship, her work has been exhibited worldwide, including the Tate Turbine Hall Commission, the Venice Biennale and Documenta 11.
 Her work is also included in the collection of the Guggenheim Museum, MoMA, the Van Abbemuseum, Tate Modern, Museum für Moderne Kunst and the Museo Nacional de Bellas Artes de La Habana.